 The Just Solutions Collective launched a new effort to bring forward and coalesce the expertise from frontline communities into the Comprehensive Building Blocks for a Regenerative and Just 100% Policy.
 This groundbreaking and extensive document lays out the components of an 100% policy that centers equity and justice.
-Read the full report here.
+Read the full report on our website.

 Last year Just Solutions Collective members who are leading experts from and accountable to black, indigenous, people of color (BIPOC) and frontline communities embarked on a collective effort to detail the components of an ideal 100% policy.
 The creation of this 90-page document was an opportunity to bring the expertise of their communities together.